Seyed-Alireza-Kargar/Pylearn/15/README.md

 You can include screenshots of the game to showcase its appearance.
 To add an image to this README:

-1. Place your screenshot in the same directory as this README.
-2. Use the following markdown code to display the image:

 ![Game Screenshot](screenshot.png)

-Replace `screenshot.png` with the actual filename of your screenshot.

 Acknowledgments
 ---------------